 Why should I hire a federal work study (FWS) eligible student to work in my department?

 Each year the US Department of Education allocates FWS funds to Vanderbilt University to use for student wages.
-Therefore, a student working in your department will have their wages supplemented by at least 70% by way of the FWS award.
+Therefore, a student working in your department will have their wages supplemented by at least 60% through the FWS award.
 Each student may be eligible for a different amount as determined through a federal application and methodology formula.

 Are students assigned an employment position when awarded FWS funds?